rjhdby/kotlin-native-php-extension/README.md

 Linux

 ## How it works
-You describe PHP extension by provided DSL and run build script.
+You describe PHP extension by provided DSL and run `make`.

 Build script do:
 1. Compile and run code-generator utility